vladcto/yandex-gpt-rest-api/README.md

 );
 ```

-Now you can use the Foundation Models API.
+Now you can use the YandexGPT API.

 ## API capabilities